 What’s a Filler?

 Anti-caking/anti-clumping agent (talc is the more common name for magnesium silicate).
 Talc can contain asbestos and there are no requirements for it to undergo testing for asbestos contamination.
-Only talc-containing products labeled "USP" have been confirmed to be free of asbestos.
+Only talc-containing products labeled "USP-grade talc" have been confirmed to be free of asbestos.

 A "flow agent" that keeps ingredients from sticking together and delays breakdown and absorption of medications.
-Can irritate the mucosal lining of the bowels and cause diarrhea.
+Can irritate the mucosal lining of the bowels and cause diarrhea in high doses.

 Anti-caking agent used to improve texture.
-Contains nanoparticles which have been linked to gastrointestinal issues such as leaky gut.
-When consumed long-term, linked to DNA and cell damage.
+May contain nanoparticles which have been linked to gastrointestinal issues such as leaky gut.
+When consumed long-term, potentially linked to DNA and cell damage.

 - Titanium dioxide/iron oxide/zinc oxide